Frequently Asked Questions About Waste Diversion

 In 1988, the Maryland Recycling Act (MRA) authorized MDE to reduce the disposal of solid waste in Maryland through management, education and regulation.
 The MRA requires that:

 - Each of Maryland’s jurisdictions develop and implement recycling programs.
-Jurisdictions with populations greater than 150,000 are required to recycle 20% of their waste and jurisdictions with populations less than 150,000 are required to recycle 15% of their waste.
-In no case is the recycling rate to be less than 10%.
+Jurisdictions with populations greater than 150,000 are required to recycle 35% of their waste and jurisdictions with populations less than 150,000 are required to recycle 20% of their waste.
+State agencies must implement a recycling plan with a 30% recycling rate mandate.
+(2012)

 - If a jurisdiction fails to meet the specified reductions, State and local authorities can prohibit the issuance of building permits for all new construction.